A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

     - Khalib is essentialy the practice run for Karzoug - both for the players and for the GM
     - If you think that an 18th level Wizard is too tough for the party to handle then apply the weak template and remove his 9th level spells.
 #### Tactics:
+  - Khalib wont go to the assistance of either Viorian or Ceoptra (or they to his).
   - Before combat
     - Khalib casts darkvision, false life, longstrider, see invisibility, tongues, and mind blank on himself every day.
     - Once an alarm is raised, he also casts stoneskin, true seeing, Fiery Body (which can fly) on himself before entering battle.